The Estate – Subtitled Premiere on National Theatre at Home

 We’re asking subscribers to join us online and share your photos as part of a watch party to celebrate 25 years of Stagetext bringing deaf access to arts and culture.
 The play has digital subtitles by Stagetext so you can fully enjoy the show.

 On the night, you can watch the filmed production live alongside audiences around the world from the comfort of your home.
 You can even chat to other viewers about the play!
-No travel, no expensive tickets, just great theatre with subtitles included.

 We’ve been subtitling National Theatre at Home shows since the platform launched in 2020, and we’re thrilled to be part of The Estate‘s digital premiere.
 The Estate will join the catalogue of over 100 titles available to stream on National Theatre at Home.
 This means you can watch your favourite theatre shows from the comfort of your own home.